gkonczak/chp.perm/readme.txt

+Title of the paper:
-The function chp.perm() for a new, effective offline method for single change point detection in a linear time series regression model, called the residuals permutation-based method.
+ Changepoint detection in linear models using the residuals permutation-based method submitted to...

-The optimal changepoint in the method maximizes Cohen’s effect size with the parameters estimated by the permutation of residuals in a linear model.
+Use of the function:
+ chp.perm(x,y)
+where x, y are numerical vectors with the same number of components.

+Results:
+ the position of the changepoint.